MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 #### Why a public IP in a private subnet is not concerning

 TODO: IF YOU HAVE A VPC WITHOUT AN IGW, CAN YOU GIVE A PUBLIC IP VIA `AssociatePublicIpAddress` OR EIP?
-It shouldn't work I would think.
+It shouldn't work I would think, nothing to do static NAT.

-An engineer can call `ec2:RunInstances` with the `"ec2:AssociatePublicIpAddress` condition key set to `"true"`, or through associating an EIP with an instance, both these actions should be blocked [via SCP](https://github.com/ScaleSec/terraform_aws_scp/blob/521ac29d712a6ebb51feb6f11b56e6c40b61bada/security_controls_scp/modules/ec2/deny_public_ec2_ip.tf#L5-L29) too.
+An engineer can call `ec2:RunInstances` with the `"ec2:AssociatePublicIpAddress` condition key set to `"true"`, or through associating an EIP with an instance.
+Both of these actions should be blocked [via SCP](https://github.com/ScaleSec/terraform_aws_scp/blob/521ac29d712a6ebb51feb6f11b56e6c40b61bada/security_controls_scp/modules/ec2/deny_public_ec2_ip.tf#L5-L29).

-However, it is interesting to note, that it wouldn't be too severe if it did.
+However, it is interesting to note, that it wouldn't be too severe if it happened.

-As Aiden Steele wrote on Twitter:

-<blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">Typically you would expect that connectivity between instances A and B isn&#39;t possible - `ping` fails to yield responses after all.
-But it turns out that an instance with a public IP address in a VPC with an IGW attached can _receive_ traffic - it just can&#39;t respond to it.</p>&mdash; Aidan W Steele (@__steele) <a href="https://twitter.com/__steele/status/1572752577648726016?ref_src=twsrc%5Etfw">September 22, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If an EC2 is in a private subnet, in a VPC with an IGW, and has a public IP, you can send packets to it from the Internet.
+Fortunely the EC2 can't really respond.

 This is because the route table that a subnet is associated with is only checked on outgoing traffic, not incoming traffic.
-The IGW simply does static NAT and nothing else.

 As for why it cannot respond to traffic.
-For a private subnet, the route table will have a path to a NAT Gateway, so response packets will have the source IP of the NAT Gateway rather than the EC2 instance.
+For a private subnet, the route table will have a path to a NAT Gateway, so response packets will have the source IP of the NAT Gateway rather than the EC2 instance.[^9133]

+[^9133]: Yet another shout out to Aiden Steele who [wrote about this in another context](https://twitter.com/__steele/status/1572752577648726016).

 TODO: GET MY NMAP SCREENSHOTS